In This Post

 Once all the steps are complete the court will declare you legally divorced.

-However, bear in mind that the process will usually take at least <bloglink>4 to 6 months.<bloglink>
+However, bear in mind that the process will take at least <bloglink> 6 months.<bloglink>

 The Divorce Settlement